rayanamal/screentime-nixos/README.md

 2. Edit the constants at the start of the `screentime.nu` file:
 	- `TIMEZONE`: Set your timezone.
 	- `ALLOWED_HOURS`: Your productive hours.
 You'll be able to use your computer in this time range.
 	- `EXTRA_MINS`: Allowed maxiumum extra time per day.
 You'll be able to use your computer outside of `ALLOWED_HOURS` for the duration specified here.
-It's intended to be used for emergencies.
+Intended to be used for emergencies.
 	- `MAX_OFFLINE`: Allowed maximum offline usage time.
 You'll be allowed to use the computer when offline for the duration specifed here.

-You're given 5 minutes every time you boot independent of all settings.
+You're given 5 minutes every time you boot independent of all these settings.

-3. Change the cloned repository's ownership.
+3. Change the cloned repository's ownership to `root` if it's not already:

 ```bash
 chown -R root:root /path/to/screentime-nixos/